met4citizen/TalkingHead/README.md

 ### Talking Head class

 In order to create an instance of the Talking Head, you need to provide it with a DOM element and a set of global options.
-If you want the avatar to speak, it needs the URL for your Google TTS proxy and a function from which to obtain the JSON Web Token needed to use that proxy (See Appendix B).
+If you want to use the built-in Google TTS functionality, you need to give it your proxy endpoint and a function from which to obtain the JSON Web Token needed to use that proxy (See Appendix B).

 ```javascript
 // Create the talking head avatar